Opinion: Election night in a Gen Z newsroom is a reminder of what is at stake

 They have opinions and dreams, and even though they work hard to be objective in their reporting, election night is not objective.
 Impartiality is a powerful luxury.

 As they came back to the newsroom in the rain after reporting, I watched their faces as they took in the election map and saw how well Republican candidate and former President Donald Trump was doing.
 Putting aside their journalism credentials, many of them see him as a threat, which is understandable.
-They watched and reported what he said on the campaign trial.
+They watched and reported what he said on the campaign trail.
 They took him at his word that if elected, he would do all of the things he promised:

 - Undertake the largest mass deportation of undocumented people in U.S. history